amenasse/antkube/README.md

 https://registry.dev.fullbacksystems.com

-As an experiment Docker registry is installed using Helm:
+A Docker registry is hosted in the Cluster

-  helm [install|upgrade] -f helm/docker-registry.yml  docker-registry stable/docker-registry

-Registry is hosted at registry.dev.fullbacksystems.com

 Since the Cert is self signed the local Docker Daemon needs to be configured to trust the cert (https://docs.docker.com/registry/insecure/#use-self-signed-certificates).
 If using podman  you just need to add the cert to the OS to trust the cert: